5 Ways Couples Can Avoid One Of The Most Destructive Emotions, According To Decades Of Research

 It's easy to get carried away with your thoughts and think of all the bad times in your relationship.

 Try this: Think about why you married your partner.
 Out of all the people out there, why did you choose your partner?
-After being in a relationship for a while it's easy to focus on the negative.
-Think of five things that you love about your partner and stay focused on those thoughts for the day.
+After being in a relationship for a while, it's easy to focus on the negative.
+Think of five things that you love about your partner and stay focused on those positive thoughts for the day.

-Yes, it's time you took a look at how you communicate.
 Choose your words with one another and change the dialogue you use towards one another.

 And, should it seem as though things are simply too difficult to turn around and you are at an impasse, try seeking professional help, such as couples therapy.

-This can provide an excellent environment for both of you to feel heard and understood so you can continue moving forward in your relationship together, and with a closer bond perhaps than before.
+This can provide an excellent environment for both of you to feel heard and understood, so you can continue moving forward in your relationship together, and with a closer bond perhaps than before.

 After a while, however you choose to resolve your defensive behavioral setbacks, this will eventually feel like the natural way to communicate with your partner and — not only will you be in a happier, healthy relationship — you will start enjoying one another's company again and remember you are, in fact, on each other's side, no matter what.